Threetwosevensixseven/ZeusNexFileExample/README.md

 * Calling the esxDOS and NextZXOS APIs
 * Printing using NextBASIC 51 column mode from asm
 * Using Zeus to append some private structured data to a .NEX file
+* Keeping a .NEX file open after loading for use in the program
 * Reading that private data from asm
 * Several other neat Zeus features.